k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 **Notes**

-- A tester user can be assigned to only one TDM environment permission set per environment and cannot be assigned to different TDM environment permission sets within the same environment.
+- A tester user can be assigned to only one TDM environment permission set per environment and cannot be assigned to multiple TDM environment permission sets within the same environment.

 - An owner user or group can be assigned to either the Environment Owners or a TDM environment permission set.
 In other words, an owner tester can be assigned to a TDM environment as either an owner user or a tester user.